deukryeol-yoon/graphlets-over-time/README.md

 Source code for the paper [Graphlets over Time: A New Lens for Temporal Graph Analysis]

 Our code is provided like below:
 * data : 9 real-world temporal graphs and their randomized graph used in this paper.
-Since the size of each file is limited to 100MB in the github, we do split-compression for large files.
-Please decompress them before demo: data/data.vol1.egg ~ data.vol7.egg, data/centrality/patent-pagerank.egg
+We provide the datasets and the centralites of nodes [here](https://www.dropbox.com/sh/8vkizmq2mzknav4/AACGR-ZOWHJ4JkLqWWMeZSIGa?dl=0) used in the paper.
+Please download the files to the 'data' folder.
 * src : source code for counting graphlets, transitions of graphlets, node roles, and edge roles (implemented in Java).
 * result : Three categorized results: (1) graph-analysis (2) node-analysis (3) edge-analysis.
 The code for visualization and prediction is also provided (implemented in Python).